DAFoam/DAFoam.github.io/_posts/2021-05-07-dafoam-workshop-2021.md

 Agenda

 The workshop will have three sections.
-Each section has about 50 minute lecture and discussion with 10 minute break.
+Each section has an about 50-minute lecture and discussion with a 10-minute break.
 The workshop materials are available from [here](https://github.com/DAFoam/workshops).
 We will cover the following topics:

 - DAFoam Introduction
 - MACH-Aero Framework